 Wisp Resort, McHenry, Md.; skiwisp.com; 301-387-4911.
 3 hours from Washington.

 Topper Shutt also takes his family to Timberline Resort in West Virginia.
 “They have a fantastic program for kids.
 Kids can learn to ski and take breaks for cookies when they want,” says Shutt, the father of three, ages 10, 12, and 15.
 “Timberline makes it fun to learn.”

 Timberline features 39 trails and a 1,000-foot vertical drop.
 It offers telemark-skiing clinics several times a season.

 DCSki.com’s Scott Smith also likes Pennsylvania’s Seven Springs for families.
 “Everyone will find something to do, either on the slopes or in the lodge,” he says.

-The lodge at Seven Springs encompasses half a dozen bars and restaurants, nightclubs with bands every weekend, swimming pools, a bowling alley, miniature golf, and a roller rink.
-One of the region’s oldest ski areas, it has 31 trails and a 750-foot drop.
+The lodge at Seven Springs encompasses 11 bars and restaurants, nightclubs with bands every weekend, swimming pools, a bowling alley, miniature golf, and a roller rink.
+One of the region’s oldest ski areas, it has 33 trails and a 750-foot drop.

 Update: Timberline has added lights to White Lightning—the resort’s second most popular trail—for night skiing.

-Update (2011): Named the number-one resort for terrain parks on the East Coast by TransWorld SNOWboarding magazine, Seven Springs will boast a new urban park, a replica of a city landscape that will be a haven for freestyle skiers and snowboarders.
+Update (2014): Previously named the number-one resort for terrain parks on the East Coast by TransWorld SNOWboarding magazine, Seven Springs has an urban park that is a replica of a city landscape that will be a haven for freestyle skiers and snowboarders.
 It’s also now one of the two resorts on the East Coast with an Olympic-size half-pipe.
-In addition, the resort added a new beginner instruction area, completely overhauled its rental center, and received all-new rental equipment designed by Rossignol.

 Good Food at Trail’s End